-How remarkable it would be if just one of the hundreds of millions of educated people in the world managed to figure out what consciousness or choice or any mental phenomenon really is.
-And if one did, we would expect them to be a scientist at the cutting edge of research using some exotic fMRI equipment and the latest parallel processing neural networked fuzzy logic computer etc. And that would only mean they specify the neural circuits.
-So, they cannot answer this question at all!
-But it needs no answer -like the existence of space, time, matter, it's just the way things are and the philosopher's job is to clarify the language games we can play.
-But a philosopher or physicist just sitting there thinking, coming up with the solution to the greatest scientific puzzle there is!
+How remarkable it would be if just one of the hundreds of millions of educated people in the world managed to figure out what consciousness or choice or any mental phenomenon really is (i.e., how to describe its neurophysiological correlates).
+And if one did, we would expect them to be a scientist at the cutting edge of research using some exotic fMRI equipment and the latest parallel processing neural networked fuzzy logic computer etc. And that would only mean they specify the neural circuits and biochemistry/genetics.
+So, they cannot answer the questions of philosophy (the language games of the descriptive psychology of higher order thought).
+But it needs no answer -like the existence of space, time, matter, it's just the way things are and the philosopher's job is to clarify the language games we can play with these words.
+But, a philosopher or physicist just sitting there thinking, coming up with a scientific solution to the greatest scientific puzzle there is!
 And then writing a whole book about it without checking with the sceptics first.
 To return to the quote at the beginning--'Ambition is the death of thought'.
 Indeed--though clearly Wittgenstein was thinking of profound thought!

-Review of I Am a Strange Loop by Douglas Hofstadter (2007)
+Review of I Am a Strange Loop by Douglas Hofstadter (2007) (review revised 2019)